Using Contract Reporting to Improve Supply Chain Performance

 On the other hand, the custom reporting features found in many contract management solutions enable users to easily create reports based on any of the contract metadata tagged within the software.
 These reports can then be automatically generated on a recurring basis and delivered to any stakeholders across your organization who want greater visibility into the procurement process and performance of your supply chain vendors.

 Those involved in the procurement process are busier than ever trying to solve new problems and adapt to new ways of working with both internal teams and external supply chain vendors.
-Taking advantage of contract management software to store agreements and easily report on the important details found in those agreements can save you considerable time and effort while delivering key insights that enable you to optimize your supply chain processes.
+Taking advantage of contract lifecycle management software to store agreements and easily report on the important details found in those agreements can save you considerable time and effort while delivering key insights that enable you to optimize your supply chain processes.